BUPT-OS/website/content/docs/introduction/quick-start.md

 You may need:
 * QEMU (version 7.0+ for 9p filesystem usage)
+TODO: add the requirements of RROS.

+If you don't have a proper environment, you can follow our [environment document](https://bupt-os.github.io/website/docs/tutorial/environment/).

 ### Write a Hello World program
 You can choose either compile the program on host system or on the target system(RROS).
 In this tutorial, we provide a version